SouthFrank/Full_Stack_Open/part1/unicafe/README.md

 - Expand your application so that it shows more satistics about the gathered feedback: the total number of collected feedback, the average score, and the percentage of positive feedback.

 Status: *completed*

+## Exercise 1.8
+- Refactor your application so that displaying the statistics is extracted into its own Statistics component.
+The state of the application should remain in the App root component.

+Status: *completed*